danielbodnar/awesome-stars/README.md

 ## termux

+- [mishakorzik/AllHackingTools](https://github.com/mishakorzik/AllHackingTools) - All-in-One Hacking Tools For Hackers!
+And more hacking tools!
+For termux.
 - [latestissue/AltaeraAI](https://github.com/latestissue/AltaeraAI) - A set of bash scripts to automate deployment of GGML/GGUF models [default: RWKV] with the use of KoboldCpp on Android - Termux
 - [noob-hackers/m-wiz](https://github.com/noob-hackers/m-wiz) - Install Metasploit And Repair Metasploit In Termux With Easy Steps
 - [termux/termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.
 - [htr-tech/nexphisher](https://github.com/htr-tech/nexphisher) - Advanced Phishing tool

+## termux-hacking

+- [mishakorzik/AllHackingTools](https://github.com/mishakorzik/AllHackingTools) - All-in-One Hacking Tools For Hackers!
+And more hacking tools!
+For termux.

+## termux-tool

+- [mishakorzik/AllHackingTools](https://github.com/mishakorzik/AllHackingTools) - All-in-One Hacking Tools For Hackers!
+And more hacking tools!
+For termux.

 ## terraform